-The functional or skills-based CV focuses on abilities and achievements, rather work experience and shows employers what you have done rather what you can do.
-This CV format was quite popular in the past though today is used only in certain circumstances e.g. when you are changing careers, have gaps in your work history or applying for your first job.
-In contrast to the chronological, the focus goes on the skills instead of work experience.
+The functional or skills-based CV focuses on abilities and achievements rather than work experience and shows employers what you have done, rather what you can do.
+This CV format is fairly dated, though, and today is used only in certain circumstances e.g. when you are changing careers, have gaps in your work history or applying for your first job.
+In contrast to the chronological CV, the focus goes on skills instead of work experience.

 Use it when:

 - You have significant gaps in work history

 - You need to emphasise skills over job titles or companies you worked for

 - It can hide gaps in employment history

 - It’s idea for candidates who feel confident with their skills

 - Employers don’t like this format because it’s misleading and view it as a way to obscure a candidate’s work history

 This format is a combination of the chronological and skills-based CVs.
 Even though the chronological is the most popular, the hybrid is the most marketable CV as it never fails to catch the recruiter’s attention.
 This is because it can make your skills stand out focusing on your biggest accomplishments and it is often used to highlight your most relevant work experience in a semi-chronological format.